OGGM/world-glacier-explorer/README.md

 ## Help us with a new translation

-If you want to help us to add a new translation (or correct a typo in the existing ones), please check the [international.py](international.py) and edit it - it should be self-explanatory!
+If you want to help us to add a new translation (or correct a typo in the existing ones), please check the [international.py](international.py) file.
+It should be self-explanatory!
 You can send us the edited file per mail or with a pull-request.
 Thanks!!!